Toyota Motor Manufacturing Kentucky

 Toyota Motor Manufacturing Kentucky (TMMK) is an automobile manufacturing factory in Georgetown, Kentucky, United States.
 It is a subsidiary of Toyota Motor North America, itself a subsidiary of Toyota Motor Corporation of Japan.
-The plant assembles the Toyota Camry, Toyota RAV4, and Lexus ES along with producing engines.
+The plant currently assembles the company's Camry models and also manufactures engines.

 History

-The Toyota Motor Corporation of Japan has been active in the North American market since 1957, made its manufacturing investment in North America in 1972 with the establishment of a company now known as Toyota Auto Body California, and established its first production line in the US in 1986 at NUMMI (New United Motor Manufacturing, Inc.), a joint-venture with General Motors.
+Having been active in the North American market since 1957, Toyota of Japan made its first manufacturing investment in North America in 1972 with the establishment of a company now known as Toyota Auto Body California, and established its first production line in the US in 1986 at NUMMI (New United Motor Manufacturing, Inc.), a joint-venture with General Motors.

-After those early ventures, Toyota was ready to establish wholly owned manufacturing factories in North America.

-During the 1980s, Kentucky governor Martha Layne Collins made numerous trips to Japan, which led to Toyota making the decision in 1985 to put a manufacturing plant in Kentucky.
-The company had planned to announce it was establishing a plant in Georgetown, Kentucky (then known as Toyota Motor Manufacturing USA) and another in Cambridge, Ontario as Toyota Motor Manufacturing Canada in news conferences on December 11, 1986, in Kentucky and December 12 in Canada.
+Subsequently, and following numerous trips to Japan by Kentucky governor Martha Layne Collins in the 1980s, Toyota located a full-scale manufacturing plant in Bowling Green, Kentucky in 1985.
+Toyota had planned its formal announcement of plants in Georgetown, Kentucky (then known as Toyota Motor Manufacturing USA) and Cambridge, Ontario as Toyota Motor Manufacturing Canada on December 11, 1986, in Kentucky and on December 12 in Canada.
 Instead the news was leaked early by Sen. Mitch McConnell on December 8.

-The first vehicle rolled off the production line on May 26, 1988, a prototype 1989 model 4-cylinder Camry.
-In the beginning, the engines were manufactured at Toyota Kamigo plant in Toyota City, Japan and shipped to TMMK; however, an on-site engine plant was added from 1988 to 1992, increasing the American content to 75%.
-Employees improved the production process.
+The first vehicle was assembled on May 26, 1988, a prototype 1989 model 4-cylinder Camry.
+In the beginning, the engines were manufactured at Toyota Kamigo plant in Toyota City, Japan and shipped to TMMK.
+An on-site engine plant was added from 1988 to 1992, increasing the American content to 75%.
+Employees were active in optimization of the production layouts and processes.